jmaddalena/jmaddalena.github.io/_posts/2018-01-23-forecasting-solar-power-generation.md

 The following plot shows cloud cover observations as well as one-hour-out forecasts for a very cloudy start to autumn in Colorado.
 It is clear that cloud cover observations and forecasts, even those only one hour out, differ quite a bit.

-{% include image.html url="/images/solar_image8.png" description= "Figure 5: Comparison of Dark Sky observation and 1 hour out forecast during cloudy week in September 2017" %}
+{% include image.html url="/images/solar_image8.png" %}

+*Figure 5: Comparison of Dark Sky observation and 1 hour out forecast during cloudy week in September 2017*

 If we expand the range of dates from when we started to pull data (around August 18, 2017 to September 27, 2017), we can observe the distribution of forecast error by forecast horizon:

-{% include image.html url="/images/solar_image9.png" description= "Figure 6: Distribution of Cloud Cover Forecast Error by Forecast Horizon" %}
+{% include image.html url="/images/solar_image9.png" %}

+*Figure 6: Distribution of Cloud Cover Forecast Error by Forecast Horizon*

 It appears cloud cover forecasts increase in reliability at around 72 hours out and again at around 12 hours out.
 In addition, it appears that at least 75% of forecasted values are larger than their resulting